Durga Puja

-Durga Puja (ISO: ISO, /as/, /bn/), also known as Durgotsava or Sharadotsava, is a major Hindu festival honouring the goddess Durga and commemorating her victory over Mahishasura.
-In 2021, 'Durga Puja in Kolkata' was inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.
+Durga Puja (ISO: ISO, /bn/), also known as Durgotsava or Sharadotsava, is a major Hindu festival honouring the goddess Durga and commemorating her victory over Mahishasura.
+It is the biggest festival among Bengali Hindus living in India and Bangladesh, and is widely observed by Bhojpuriyas and Maithils in India and Nepal.
+In 2021, Durga Puja in Kolkata was inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.

 The festival is observed in the Indian calendar in the month of Ashvin (September–October) on the Hindu luni-solar calendar.
 It lasts ten days, with the final five being most prominent.
 Even though Durga Puja and Navaratri are both dedicated to the Hindu goddess Durga and are observed simultaneously, they are not the same festival.

 The puja is performed in homes and public spaces with temporary structures (known as pandals), religious recitations, cultural performances, visiting, feasting, and processions; it is central to the Shaktism tradition.

-Scriptures portray Durga's defeat of Mahishasura, often interpreted as the triumph of good over evil; some traditions also link the festival with post-monsoon harvest themes.
+In Shakta theology and Puranic scriptures, particularly the Devi Mahatmya, the festival marks Durga's annihilation of the demon Mahishasura, signifying the preservation of Dharma and the cosmic supremacy of the feminine divine Shakti.
+The ritual cycles also incorporate seasonal and vegetative elements, notably through the consecration of Navapatrika.
 Durga Puja coincides with Navaratri and Dussehra celebrations observed by other traditions of Hinduism.

-Alongside Durga, devotees commonly venerate Lakshmi, Saraswati, Ganesha and Kartikeya.
+Alongside Durga, devotees commonly venerate Lakshmi, Saraswati, Ganesha and Kartikeya in West Bengal.
 Major public celebrations run from Mahalaya to Vijayadashami and conclude with immersion of the images; practices vary by region.

-Durga Puja is an old tradition with medieval textual references and detailed manuals from at least the 14th century; elite and community forms expanded under early modern and colonial patronage.
+Durga Puja is an old tradition with medieval textual references on Shaktism and detailed manuals from at least the 14th century; elite and community forms expanded under early modern and colonial patronage.

 Names

-In West Bengal, Odisha, Assam, Jharkhand and Tripura, Durga Puja is also called Akalbodhan (literally, "untimely awakening of Durga"), Sharadiya pujo or puja ("autumnal worship"), Sharodotsab ("festival of autumn"), Maha pujo ("grand puja"), Maayer pujo ("worship of the Mother"), Durga pujo, or merely Puja(In Odisha, Bihar) or Pujo.
+In West Bengal, Odisha, Assam, Jharkhand and Tripura, Durga Puja is also called Akalbodhan (literally, "untimely awakening of Durga"), Sharadiya pujo or puja ("autumnal worship"), Sharodotsab ("festival of autumn"), Maha pujo ("grand puja"), Maayer pujo ("worship of the Mother"), Durga pujo, or merely Puja (in Odisha and Bihar) or Pujo.
 In Bangladesh, Durga Puja has historically been celebrated as Bhagabati puja.
 Maa Durga is known as the Goddess of Power (feminine) which represents triumph of Goodness over evil.

-Durga Puja is also referred to by the names of related Shakta Hindu festivals such as Navaratri, celebrated on the same days elsewhere in India; such as in Odisha, Bihar, Jharkhand, Gujarat, Uttar Pradesh, Punjab, Kerala, and Maharashtra, (Note: Navratri Puja, Durga-puja.org) Kullu Dussehra, celebrated in Kullu Valley, Himachal Pradesh; (Note: Kullu Dussehra, Durga-puja.org) Mysore Dasara celebrated in Mysore, Karnataka; (Note: Mysore Dussehra, Durga-puja.org) Bommai Golu, celebrated in Tamil Nadu; Bommala Koluvu, celebrated in Andhra Pradesh; (Note: "Bommai-kolu", Durga-puja.org) and Bathukamma, celebrated in Telangana.
+Durga Puja is also referred to by the names of related Shakta Hindu festivals such as Navaratri, celebrated on the same days elsewhere in India; such as in Odisha, Bihar, Jharkhand, Gujarat, Uttar Pradesh, Punjab, Kerala, and Maharashtra; (Note: Navratri Puja, Durga-puja.org) Kullu Dussehra, celebrated in Kullu Valley, Himachal Pradesh; (Note: Kullu Dussehra, Durga-puja.org) Mysore Dasara celebrated in Mysore, Karnataka; (Note: Mysore Dussehra, Durga-puja.org) Bommai Golu, celebrated in Tamil Nadu; Bommala Koluvu, celebrated in Andhra Pradesh; (Note: "Bommai-kolu", Durga-puja.org) and Bathukamma, celebrated in Telangana.